pauldambra/blog_source/_posts/2024-01-01-year-notes.md

 - continue becoming a better engineer and team-mate
 - take more time to lift my head up and look at the horizon
-- get (even?) better at digging into tricky problems
+- get better at digging into tricky problems
 - get better at not being distracted by tricky problems if there is some higher value work I should be doing
 - speak to customers for at least 5 hours over the year